0x0630ff/catLaserEsp32_v2/README.md

     * 0 degrees on bottom servo should be pointing left
     * 180 pointing right
     * 90 straight ahead.
+    * (this all could be fixed by adjusting the servo arms alignment.. im being lazy though)...
 - Get the timers to work.
     * Servos are moving too fast. (or too slow or even not at all...)
 - Get auto mode to work...